Building Redox

 build.sh

-(see Configuration Settings).
-But if you are just trying things out, use build.sh
+file (see the Configuration Settings page).
+But for users who are just trying things out, thebuild.sh

 ./build.sh -a i686 -c server live

-, which can be used for installation from a USB. -
+, which can be used to install Redox from a USB device.

 ./build.sh -f config/aarch64/desktop.toml qemu

-, which is then run in the emulator QEMU.
+, which is then run in the QEMU emulator upon completion of the build.

-, it's recommended that you do so consistently, as make
+repeatedly, it's recommended that you do so consistently.
+The script's underlyingmake